-2.2A PRIOR RE-INSPECTION PLAN COMPLETED BY DECEMBER 31, 2014
+2.2A PRIOR RE-INSPECTION PLAN COMPLETED BY DECEMBER 31, 2019

-The office completed the last phase of the last re-inspection project that was begun in 2010.
+The office completed the initial 5-year reappraisal plan 2015-2019.
+The new 3-year reappraisal plan will be implemented ranging from April 2020 through 2022.
 Work included field verifying, collecting data, and reappraising the last remaining properties to be inspected, including: